How close can you match color?

 Color Mode: We use CMYK inks for printing, so if your design is in RGB mode, the colors will shift.
 For more detailed information about RGB color modes and how they affect your design, click here.

 Pantone or "Spot Colors": Your file may contain Pantone, or Spot Colors that are not intended for four color process printing.
 You can see in the image below that many Pantoe Colors do not have an exact CMYK match.
 We recommend using a Pantone Color Bridge (available by clicking here) to ensure you are aware of the color variances.
 You can read more about Pantone Color issues, click here.

 Papers and Inks: Papers and inks are not all created equal.
 Printing methods also vary from offset to digital.
 Over time, the brand of paper and of inks we use may change.
 If you print a product with us and months later you ask for a reprint, the change of brands can cause a slight shift in colors.
-Other factors affecting this, are the humidity in the air and the temperature which can affect they way the inks dry and how they look after.
-There s no way to match a print made at Company X that uses 92 bright white paper and Company Y that uses 96 bright white paper.
+Other factors affecting this are the humidity in the air and the temperature which can affect the way the inks dry and how they look after.
+There's no way to match a print made at Company X that uses 92 bright white paper and Company Y that uses 96 bright white paper.

 Color IS in the Eye of the Beholder: Everyone perceives colors in a different way.
 Adding to that, there is a large percentage of people with some color-perceiving condition.
 This means that even if the colors stay the same or change in just the slightest way, you may still see them differently than someone else.

 - Make sure your design is in CMYK mode.

 - Order a printed proof so you can see what your job looks like printed on a calibrated machine.
 Monitors and office inkjet machines are not calibrated and cannot give a good representation of color for commercial printing.